-RF Calibration using very low insertion loss 20+ dB isolation directional couplers fed with an active noise source of known noise power and spectral characteristics.
+RF Reference Signals using very low insertion loss 20+ dB isolation directional couplers fed with an active noise source of known noise power and spectral characteristics.

 From Robert Meade, SARA mailing list 24/12/2025: